anilabraham-IT/IntuneEDU/IntuneEDU/acquire-store-apps.md

 # Get apps from the Microsoft Store for Education

 View and distribute apps you've bought from the Microsoft Store for Education.
-To manage your Store apps from the Intune for Education portal, make sure that [you've associated your Intune for Education account with your Store account](https://docs.microsoft.com/en-us/education/get-started/configure-microsoft-store-for-education).
+To manage your Store apps from the Intune for Education portal, make sure that [you've associated your Intune for Education account](https://docs.microsoft.com/en-us/education/get-started/configure-microsoft-store-for-education) with your Store account.

 After you're set up, visit the Microsoft Store documentation to learn [how to acquire Store apps](https://docs.microsoft.com/en-us/microsoft-store/find-and-acquire-apps-overview) for your school.

 From there, all apps that you purchase from the store will automatically appear in your Intune for Education inventory.

 ## Next steps
-Find out more about [acquiring Store apps through the full Intune management experience](https://docs.microsoft.com/intune/deploy-use/manage-apps-you-purchased-from-the-windows-store-for-business-with-microsoft-intune)
+Find out more about [acquiring Store apps through the full Intune management experience](https://docs.microsoft.com/intune/deploy-use/manage-apps-you-purchased-from-the-windows-store-for-business-with-microsoft-intune).
+Then [assign apps](assign-apps.md) to user and device groups in Intune for Education.